Analog audio interlinks: does quality matter?

 This is an extension cable I also included in the tests.
 Long cables are considered evil, so let's find out what impact they have.

 I really wonder what the rationale is for not using a shielded cable.
 I mean, this is basically an antenna.
 Surprisingly though, I was not able to introduce noise or hum by touching the outside of the cable.
 Normally with unshielded cable, you can easily inject hum, even by touching the insulation.
 But I guess because it was connected to a low impedance source, all injected noise was shorted.
-However, I suspect this cable can produce a lot of hum with certain source devices when they're turned off.
+However, I suspect this cable can produce a lot of hum with certain source devices when they're turned off (meaning their output impedance can be high).

 In-house brand of high quality cable (referred to as HQ1 in tests).